RobMandelings/CompilersProject/README.md

 const int a = 28.999; char c = 'a';

 Improved semantic analysing on scopes: variables may be redeclared in another (deeper) scope, just not in the exact same scope.
 Do a lookup_lookal instead of lookup to find the redeclaration of a variable

+# Fixessss

+Already declared errors with for loops event though not already declared